European palletised freight network, Pall-Ex Group, has announced the arrival of three new members to its growing UK portfolio.

 “We are keen to offer a greater range of services to our customers and joining the Pall-Ex network will allow us to do this.
 This membership was a natural step for K2 Transport and will act as a catalyst for business growth, allowing us to diversify into new markets and increase our client base.”

-With a combined fleet of 750 vehicles, Dumfries-based Currie European Transport Ltd will utilise its new membership to further develop its well-established domestic and European offering to customers that includes next day and 48-hour delivery service.
+With a combined fleet of 750 vehicles, Dumfries-based Currie European Transport Ltd will utilise its new members to further develop its well-established domestic and European offering to customers that include next day and 48-hour delivery service.

 Stephen Turner, managing director at Currie European Transport Ltd, adds:

-“Joining Pall-Ex will allow us to process our deliveries more cost effectively, particularly for the shipment of smaller pallet quantities.
-This will fulfill a gap in our previous range, allowing us to offer services to smaller local businesses and multinational corporations.”
+“Joining Pall-Ex will allow us to process our deliveries more cost-effectively, particularly for the shipment of smaller pallet quantities.
+This will fulfil a gap in our previous range, allowing us to offer services to smaller local businesses and multinational corporations.”